-1.2 This Child Protection Policy is for all staff, parents, governors, volunteers and the wider school community.
+- 1.2 This Child Protection Policy is for all staff, parents, governors, volunteers and the wider school community.
 It forms part of the safeguarding arrangements for our school.
-It should be read in conjunction with:

-- 'Keeping children safe in education' (2016) Part one of which is provided to all staff, including Annex A to staff who work directly with children. - Staff Code of Conduct/Staff Behaviour Policy - 'What to do if you're worried a child is being abused' (HMG, 2015)
+It should be read in conjunction with: - Keeping Children Safe in Education (DfE, 2019)- Part one of which is provided to all staff, including Annex A to staff who work directly with children. - Staff Code of Conduct/Staff Behaviour Policy - What to do if you're worried a child is being abused' (HMG, 2015) - The School's Behaviour Policy

-The Policy should also be read in conjunction with other related policies, including: Safer Recruitment Policy, Anti-Bullying Policy, Behaviour Policy, Health and Safety Policy, Educational Visit Policy, E-safety Policy, Use of mobile phones and camera Policy.
+The Policy should also be read in conjunction with other related policies, including: Safer Recruitment Policy, Physical Intervention Policy, Anti-Bullying Policy, Behaviour Policy, Health and Safety Policy, Educational Visit Policy, E-safety Policy, Social Media Policy and Photography Policy.

-1.3 Safeguarding and promoting the welfare of children is defined in 'Keeping children safe in education' (2016) as:

-- Protecting children from maltreatment - Preventing impairment of children's health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes
+- 1.3 Safeguarding and promoting the welfare of children, which includes everyone under the age of 18, is defined in Keeping Children Safe in Education (DfE, 2019) as: - protecting children from maltreatment; - preventing impairment of children's health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.